thesyntheticcoral/SynCoral_Protocols/Culturing/Cell_yield_viability_Liberase.md

 6. Either
   - a.
 Mechanically scrape nubbin using a sterile scalpel or surgical hook.
 	- Or
   - b.
-Incubate nubbin at 25°C for 3 hours in shaking incubator (rpm 30), in filtered, calcium and magnesium free, artificial seawater supplemented with 3% antibiotics–antimycotics solution.
+Incubate nubbin at 25°C for 3 hours in shaking incubator (rpm 30), in filtered, calcium and magnesium free, artificial seawater supplemented with 3% [antibiotics-antimycotics](https://www.thermofisher.com/order/catalog/product/15240062#/15240062) solution.
-7. Transfer water containing detached tissue and cells to a conical tube (?SIZE?) and centrifuge at 1200 rpm for 3 minutes.
+7. Transfer water containing detached tissue and cells to a conical tube (15 mL) and centrifuge at 1200 rpm for 3 minutes.
 A pellet should be visible at the bottom of the conical tube.
-8. Aspirate the supernatant  and add x mL of ?liberase? to resuspend the pellet.
+8. Aspirate the supernatant  and add 2 mL of Liberase to resuspend the pellet.
+  - a.
+Liberase TM 2 x 5 mg (Millipore Sigma cat. no. 5401119001) – contains a blend of Collagenase I and Collagenase II and medium concentration of Thermolysin, a non-clostridial neutral protease.
+Reconstitute lyophilized enzyme (5mg) in 2 mL filtered artificial seawater to produce working solution with concentration of 2.5 mg/mL liberase.
+  - b.
+Liberase TM was selected versus Liberase DL because observation of tissue balls was not reported, suggesting cells remained dispersed after dissociation.
 9. Incubate the resuspended cell mixture for 3 days at 25°C then check for cell separation.
 If not completely digested, incubate for another 5 minutes.
 10. Add 3 mL of coral cell media to neutralize trypsin then centrifuge cells at 1200 rpm for 3 minutes.
 11. Aspirate the supernatant and resuspend with 5 mL of coral cell culture media.